Earn an Accelerated Bachelor's and Master's in IT Online

 Welcome to Composition: Successful Self-Expression!
 In this course, you will focus on three main topics: writing in the workplace, support with resources, and writing an appropriate message.
 This course consists of an introduction and seven sections aligned to the three main topics.
 The sections address cross-cultural communication, professional writing, valid and reliable sources, references, supporting a position, communication approaches, and self-expression.
 Each section includes learning opportunities through readings, videos, audio, and other relevant resources.
 Assessment activities with feedback also provide opportunities to check your learning, practice, and show how well you understand course content.
 Because the course is self-paced, you may move through the material as quickly or as slowly as you need to gain proficiency in the seven competencies that will be covered in the final assessment.
 If you have no prior knowledge or experience, you can expect to spend 30-40 hours on the course content.
 You will demonstrate competency through a performance assessment.
 There is no prerequisite for this course and there is no specific technical knowledge needed.

 Applied Probability and Statistics is designed to help students develop competence in the fundamental concepts of basic statistics including: introductory algebra and graphing; descriptive statistics; regression and correlation; and probability.
 Statistical data and probability are often used in everyday life, science, business, information technology, and educational settings to make informed decisions about the validity of studies and the effect of data on decisions.
 This course discusses what constitutes sound research design and how to appropriately model phenomena using statistical data.
 Additionally, the content covers simple probability calculations, based on events that occur in the business and IT industries.
 No prerequisites are required for this course.

 Finite Mathematics covers the knowledge and skills necessary to apply discrete mathematics and properties of number systems to model and solve real-life problems.
-Topics include sets and operations; prime and composite numbers; GCD and LCM; order of operations; ordering numbers; mathematical systems including modular arithmetic, arithmetic and geometric sequences, ratio and proportion, subsets of real numbers, logic and truth tables, graphs, trees and networks, and permutation and combination.
+Topics include sets and operations; prime and composite numbers; GCD and LCM; order of operations; ordering numbers; mathematical systems including modular arithmetic, arithmetic and geometric sequences, ratio and proportion, subsets of real numbers, logic and truth tables, graphs, and trees and networks.
 There are no prerequisites for this course.